aryan-139/vms-kiosk/README.md

 # Visitor Management System Documentation

-The Visitor Management System is a web application that allows organizations to manage the check-in and check-out process for visitors.
-It provides a user-friendly interface for capturing visitor details, storing them in a database, and facilitating a smooth visitor management process.
+The Visitor Management System is a web application built in React that allows organizations to manage the check-in and check-out process for visitors.
+It provides a user-friendly interface for capturing visitor details, storing them in a database, providing a unique QR code for every entry and facilitating a smooth visitor management process.

 ## Technologies Used